The legal landscape continues to change because of the economic, legal, and privacy impacts of COVID-19.

 - Processes personal data to offer goods or services in Brazil.

-Keep in mind that the LGPD will be set for to any business that collects or processes personal data in Brazil, regardless of where the organization is based.
+Keep in mind that the LGPD will be set for any business that collects or processes personal data in Brazil, regardless of where the organization is based.
 A business doesn’t have to be physically present in Brazil for the LGPD to apply.

 How Does The LGPD Change the Brazilian Market?